celerZhao/itemsense-node/README.md

 itemsense.items.get(queryParams) // Retrieves items from ItemSense, takes in an option query param object

 itemsense.items.getHistory(queryParams) // Retrieves item history records from ItemSense, takes in an optional query param object

+itemsense.items.configureQueue(queueConfig) // Configure a queue to receive item event messages with the given filter
 ```

 ### Health